 (2) Explore recipes free of common migraine triggers and develop a plan.

-(3) Commit to maintain the diet for long enough to evaluate your response.
+(3) Commit to maintaining the diet for long enough to evaluate your response.

 You’ll want to eliminate possible trigger foods from your diet for at least four weeks to have any idea if your attacks improve absent exposure to those foods.
 If you see some improvement, slowly reintroduce each food and leave enough time between reintroduction of foods to determine which items are problematic for you.